weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 He looked at her in surprise.
 "Dread it?
 My goodness, no. I think I prefer war to ordinary living.
 It is so quick and decisive.
 Of course, there are some tiresome delays.
-We were held up for six weeks at Brest and the transportation <span id="calibre_link-331" page-number="261" page-name="Page:There Is Confusion.djvu/267" page-index="267" page-quality="3" title="Page:There_Is_Confusion.djvu/267"></span>overseas was very slow.
+We were held up for six weeks at Brest and the transportation overseas was very slow.
 But I didn't care, I made a fine friend on account of it.
 I wish I'd met him sooner."
 He didn't tell her the name.
 That, he thought morosely, would only start her off again on his social standing.
 "He was killed,"